systemaccounting/mxfactorial/scripts/README.md

 ##### `mock-go-ifaces.sh`

-creates go mocks from list of interfaces inside `mock` subdirectory using [gomock](https://github.com/golang/mock)
+creates go mocks from list of interfaces inside `mock` subdirectory using [gomock](https://github.com/golang/mock) and `project.json` assignments

+`//go:generate mockgen...` not used, script and `project.json` preferred for convenient interface use and mock coverage audit

 1. set `.pkgs.lambdapg.mocked_interfaces` property under package or service in `project.json` to map of go package import paths and desired list of interfaces: